RNCDev/fp-venture-day/content.md

 ### 10:15am – 10:45am
 **Kara Spiller**

-Kara Spiller is a Professor in Drexel University's School of Biomedical Engineering, Science, and Health Systems.
-Her research interests include the role of immune cells in tissue repair and regeneration, the design of immunomodulatory biomaterials, and international engineering education.
-Dr. Spiller's work is funded by the NIH, the NSF, and private foundations.
-She has received several awards, including a Fulbright fellowship, the NSF CAREER award, and the United States Department of State ASPIRE prize.
+Dr. Kara Spiller is the URBN Endowed Professor of Biomedical Innovation in Drexel University's School of Biomedical Engineering, Science, and Health Systems.
+Her research focuses on understanding the role of immune cells in tissue repair and regeneration and the design of immunomodulatory biomaterials and drug delivery systems for regenerative medicine.
+Her team invented a novel approach to macrophage cell therapy that utilizes scalable biomaterials for long-term phenotype control without genetic engineering, with applications in fibrosis and other indications.

 ### 10:45am – 11:15am
 **Jake Brenner**